 I had seen the German-made Mockmill on videos put out by my friend and colleague Elly, of Elly’s Everyday.
 I knew they were simple to use and clean and that she loved them, so I headed to their site to take a look.

-Mockmill have a selection of stone mills at various price points – check them out in the US here and in the UK here.
+Mockmill have a selection of stone mills at various price points – check them out in the US and Europe here and in the UK here.
 Some are housed in a vegetable plastic made from wood fibre that would otherwise go to waste, some are set in a wooden surround.

 I noted the detail of the mills I saw there and then compared the features and cost with other brands of stone mills.